Nexedi/jio/README.md

 ### Getting Started

-To setup you should jIO include jio.js, dependencies and the connectors for the storages you want to use in the HTML page header (note that more dependencies may be required depending on type of storages being used):
+To set up jIO you should include jio.js, dependencies and the connectors for the storages you want to use in the HTML page header (note that more dependencies may be required depending on type of storages being used):